 If you selected prescription drug coverage, refer to your member materials for your benefit information.
 To save money, be sure to choose generic medications and use participating pharmacies.

-Visit www.ProvidenceHealthPlan.com/pharmacy for access to pharmacy resources including articles and forms, the formulary, information about generic and specialty medications, coupons for free first-fill medications and answers to frequently asked questions.
+Visit www.ProvidenceHealthPlan.com/pharmacy for access to pharmacy resources including articles and forms, the formulary, information about generic and specialty medications and answers to frequently asked questions.

 The Explanation of Benefits, or EOB, explains how a claim was processed.
 It includes benefit payment information as well as information specific to the claim, such as service date, type of services and provider name.
 View a sample EOB with fields explained.
 The EOB is not a bill.
 You will be billed by the provider for any amount you owe for services.
 You have online access to your EOBs through myProvidence.